-Travel bans and visa processing
+Travel bans and National Interest Exception (NIE)

 Five Month Rule and your F-1 status/visa

 The five-month rule is fully suspended during the pandemic.
 If your I-20 status is already ACTIVE, your I-20 and current F-1 visa will still be valid to travel into the US, so long as they are still valid on their face according to the printed expiration data AND you are full-time enrolled, even though you have been out of the country more than five months.